 6. Those with thyroid disorders tend to have hidden food sensitivities, so it’s extremely important to identify those offending inflammatory foods and avoid them.
-Common culprits include dairy, soy, wheat, artificial sweeteners, corn, gluten, and egg whites, However, it’s important to note that each individual is different and even so-called healthy foods can be problematic for some.
+Common culprits include dairy, soy, wheat, grains, artificial sweeteners, corn, gluten, and egg whites, However, it’s important to note that each individual is different and even so-called healthy foods can be problematic for some.

 7. Test for and rule out toxic metal body burdens, which is very common in those with thyroid dysfunction.

 8. Iodine plays a crucial roles in the production and maintenance of thyroid hormones.
 Iodine-rich foods, seaweed and sea vegetables such as kelp, dulse, hijiki, nori, arame, wakame and kombu are nourishing for those with primary hypothyroidism (not Hashimoto’s) and also beneficial for naturally chelating toxic heavy metals from the body.
 Consume clean fish and seafood (clams, shrimp, haddock, oysters, wild salmon, sardines with the bones).
 Note: Some practitioners suggest avoiding iodine for those with Hashimoto’s.

 9. Consume selenium-rich foods: Brazil nuts and sunflower seeds, organ meats, mushrooms, halibut, grass-fed beef

 10. Include more vitamin A-rich foods (free-range, pastured egg yolks, yellow vegetables, carrots, dark green vegetables and leafy greens and raw dairy).

 11. Determine personal zinc status, an extremely common mineral deficiency.
 Include more foods high in zinc: nuts and seeds, beef, turkey, lamb, fresh oysters, sardines, ginger root

 13. Up your protein intake and include clean protein at each meal.
 Protein transports thyroid hormone to all of your tissues and can help normalize thyroid function.

 15. Be cognizant of thyroid disruptors, which include:

 - Anything with gluten.
-Aside from the fact that gluten is not digestible by any human, gluten is a common detriment for anyone with Hashimoto’s autoimmune diseases.
+Aside from the fact that gluten is not digestible by any human, gluten is a common detriment for anyone with Hashimoto’s, Grave’s or any autoimmune disease.
 A diet that is 100 percent gluten-free is best for those diagnosed with hypothyroid and Hashimoto’s.

-- Grains, specifically millet and wheat; commercial factory-farmed animal protein and dairy products; processed soy; artificial sweeteners; peanuts; sugar.
+- Avoid grains, specifically millet and wheat; commercial factory-farmed animal protein and dairy products; processed soy; artificial sweeteners; peanuts; sugar.